dotmesh-io/docs/hugo/content/faq/_index.md

 Yes.
-You have to explicitly attach a volume to a datadot for it to be part of it, using PersistentVolumeClaims bound to the `dotmesh` StorageClass in Kubernetes, or the `dotmesh` volume driver in Docker.
+You have to explicitly attach a volume to a datadot for it to be part of it, using PersistentVolumeClaims bound to the `dotmesh` StorageClass in Kubernetes, or the `dm` volume driver in Docker.

 ## What environments will dotmesh work in? / What are the requirements for using dotmesh?